Yiannis1234/ocado-foresight-presentation/final_script_10min.md

 Look at the **'Tech Check'** on the screen.
 Our main tool is the robotic arm (Figure 1).
 It works great for boxes.
-But it has a **'Dexterity Problem'**.
+But it has a **'Handling Problem'**.
 It is too clumsy.
 It crushes soft fruit.
 Because of this, we still have to pay humans to pack delicate items.
 This is expensive.

 Today I will cover: